yamagata-developers-society/blog/src/content/stateful-components-vanilla-js.md

 1. Component functions
 2. Render functions

-We will use es6 template strings to construct our components, which can be fed data and react dynamically to user interaction.
+We will use es6 template strings (See: <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals" target="_blank" rel="noopener">Template Literals <span role="img" aria-label="Up-Right Arrow">↗️</span></a>) to construct our components, which can be fed data and react dynamically to user interaction.

-Render functions will be called to render the component when the user triggers changes.
+<b>Render functions</b> will be called to render the component when the user triggers changes.

 First let's create our counter component, which is just a arrow function that returns a template string.